zhirafovod/MCP-SuperAssistant/README.md

    - Executing the tool via the sidebar
    - Viewing the result and inserting it back into the conversation

+## Tips & Tricks

+1. **Turn off search mode** (chatgpt, perplexity) in AI chat interfaces for better tool call prompt experience and to prevent MCP SuperAssistant from getting derail.
+2. **Turn on Reasoning mode** (chatgpt, perplexity, grok) in AI chat interfaces, which will help the AI to understand the context better and generate the correct tool calls.
+3. Use newer high-end models as they are better at understanding the context and generating the correct tool calls.
+4. Copy the MCP instructions prompt and paste it in the AI chat system prompt (Google AI Studio).
+5. Mention the specific tools you want to use in your conversation.
+6. Use the MCP Auto toggles to control the tool execution.

+## Common Issues with MCP SuperAssistant

+This page covers the most common issues users encounter with MCP SuperAssistant and provides solutions to resolve them.

+### 1. Extension Not Detecting Tool Calls

+- Make sure the extension is enabled in your browser.
+- Make sure the **mcp prompt instructions are properly attached or inserted** in the chat, before starting any chat.
+- Check that your AI platform supports tool calls and that the feature is enabled.
+- Refresh the page or restart your browser if the issue persists.

+### 2. Tool Execution Fails

+- Ensure your proxy server is running and the URL is correct in the sidebar server settings.
+- check your mcpconfig.json file for any errors or formatting issues.
+- Check your network connectivity and firewall settings.

+### 3. Connection Issues

+- Ensure that your MCP server is running and accessible.
+- Check the server URL in the extension settings.
+- First start the npx mcp-SuperAssistant-proxy server and then reload/restart the extension from chrome://extensions/ page.
+- Check the proxy server logs for any errors or issues.
+- Ensure that your firewall or antivirus software is not blocking the connection.
+- Make sure the server shows the proper connected status and exposes the `/sse` endpoint.

 ### Manual Installation (Development)

-1. Clone this repository
-2. Run `pnpm install` to install dependencies
-3. Run `pnpm build` to build the extension
+#### Release Version
+1. Download the latest release from [Releases](https://github.com/srbhptl39/MCP-SuperAssistant/releases)
+2. Unzip the downloaded file
-4. Navigate to `chrome://extensions/` in Chrome
+3. Navigate to `chrome://extensions/` in Chrome
-5. Enable "Developer mode"
+4. Enable "Developer mode"
-6. Click "Load unpacked" and select the `dist` directory
+5. Click "Load unpacked" and select the unzipped directory
-7. Follow [Connecting to Local Proxy Server](#connecting-to-local-proxy-server) to connect to your MCP server
+6. Follow [Connecting to Local Proxy Server](#connecting-to-local-proxy-server) to connect to your MCP server

 ## Development